mechatronicsguy/SpiralMusic_python/README.md

 ![Musical notation](https://github.com/mechatronicsguy/SpiralMusic_python/blob/main/pics/4tcqogmi_transposed_v01.png?raw=true)

-I could stare at this for a couple of minutes and still not be 100% sure.
+I could stare at it for a couple of minutes and still not be 100% sure.

 But after seeing this I could tell immediately that they are the same: